efekaanefe/p3dx-dev/p3dx_structure/README.md

 ```commandline
 rosrun pioneer rb1_ros1.py
 ```
 This opens the socket.
-Since the socket timeouts if there is no connection after some time, you may need to stop and rerun this line.
+Since the socket timeouts if there is no connection after some time, you may need to stop and rerun this line time to time.

 ## Step 2: ROS2

 ### Set up your ros2 environment

 1. Source ros with your version of ros.
-Since the lidar requires ros2 foxy, we will be using that.
+Since the lidar requires ros2 foxy, we have been using that version.
 ```commandline
 source /opt/ros/foxy/setup.bash
 ```